bleachbit/docs/_posts/2015-09-25-shred-files-and-wipe-disks.md

 1. Overwrite specific files found by its cleaners to hide the contents of these files (such as Firefox Internet cache).
 2. Overwrite specific files found anywhere on the hard drive (such as a confidential spreadsheet on your desktop).
-3. Wipe free disk space to hide the contents of files previously deleted by any software.
+3. Wipe empty disk space to hide the contents of files previously deleted by any software.
 4. Wipe memory and swap to wipe data stored in RAM such as passwords and web pages (currently, only on Linux).

 Shredding is much slower than deleting because deleting changes only the file system metadata, which is small and a consistent size for all files: the metadata is the name of the file, its location on the disk, a time stamp, owner, etc. On the other hand, shredding takes time proportional to the size of the file.